PHP sets a memory limit on how much

-PHP scripts are only allocated a certain amount of memory that it can use and will exit and throw the following error once it reaches the limit;
+PHP scripts are only allocated a set amount of memory that it can use and will exit and throw the following error once it reaches the limit;

 PHP Fatal error: Allowed memory size of xxxx bytes exhausted (tried to allocate yyyy) in yourscript.php

-To fix this, you'll need to increase the memory limit for PHP scripts using any of the following methods:
+You'll need to increase the memory limit for